Private Tours in Salzburg & Beyond | Walking Tours & Scenic Alpine Day Trips

 The central conflict was simple: Christianity encouraged helping your neighbor without seeking profit in return.
 Banking, however, depended on earning interest from loans.
 Both the Bible and theologians strongly criticized usury.
 As written in Luke 6:35: 'Lend, expecting nothing in return.'
 Time belongs to God; therefore, a banker earning profit by waiting was seen as stealing time from God.
 That was the core of the conflict.

 And yet, no matter how successful politicians, merchants, or clerics became, the fear of divine judgment always remained.
-Perhaps that is why families like the Medici invested so heavily in charity, churches, and works of art dedicated to God — commissioning masterpieces from brilliant architects, artists, sculptors, and inventors.
+Perhaps that is why families like the Medici invested so heavily in charity, churches, and works of art dedicated to God — commissioning masterpieces to brilliant architects, artists, sculptors, and inventors.

 Following the Medici era, the Fugger from Augsburg became the world's richest family.